 The problem is so difficult to solve and has become so compelling that it's one of the problems that practically defines the 20th century of math.
 It's such a short statement to state and to understand but an extremely difficult problem to prove and to fully understand.

 The thing about math is it's often more important to know how something is proven than that is true.
-Entire fields have been discovered on the journey of attempting to solve particular problems (in fact, I'd argue most fields of math have been discovered this way), and many mathematicians still wonder if there's some deeper truth to be found if there were to be a real mathematical proof of the Four-Color Theorem.
+Entire fields have been discovered on the journey of attempting to solve particular problems (in fact, I'd argue most fields of math have been discovered this way), and many mathematicians still wonder if there's some deeper truth to be found if there were to be an elegant mathematical proof of the Four-Color Theorem.

 However, this is finally where we can find the real answer to our question.
 The minimum number of colors is indeed four.
 We can't color every map in three colors (just look at Nevada on a US map), and we now know we can always do it in four, thanks to Appel and Hanken.

 This article is already long, so I won't give you many more details of Appel and Hanken's work beyond those, but you can check out some of the resources below to learn even more!
-Their work was still impactful and meaningful even if it was not quite the approach mathematicians were hoping for, so I encourage you to learn more about it!
+Their work was still impactful and meaningful even if it was not quite the approach mathematicians were hoping for, so I encourage you to learn more about it.

 http://cgm.cs.mcgill.ca/~athens/cs507/Projects/2003/MatthewWahab/5color.html (this is a great explanation of the proof that is a little more concise—it's a great explanation now that you have the background)